-In addition to those Form A filings, in September 2000 AIG filed Pre-Acquisition Notification Forms Regarding the Potential Competitive Impact of a Proposed Merger or Acquisition by a Non-Domiciliary Insurer Doing Business in this State or by a Domestic Insurer (Form E) or a comparable form in 23 states and the District of Columbia where filings are required.
-These filings are reviewed or non-disapproved within 60 days with respect to the State of Washington and 30 days with respect to the other 22 states and the District of Columbia after the filing with the applicable state insurance department is deemed complete, which filing may require additional information on the competitive impact of a proposed acquisition.
-The insurance departments of these states could determine to take action to impose conditions on the merger, including possible divestitures of assets of AIG or HSB or their subsidiaries.
+In addition to those filings, AIG expects to file in September 2000 Pre-Acquisition Notification Forms Regarding the Potential Competitive Impact of a Proposed Merger or Acquisition by a Non-Domiciliary Insurer Doing Business in this State or by a Domestic Insurer (Form E) or a comparable form in 23 states and the District of Columbia where filings are required.
+These filings are generally reviewed within 60 days with respect to the State of Washington and 30 days with respect to the other 22 states and the District of Columbia after filing with the applicable state insurance departments, which may request additional information on the competitive impact of a proposed acquisition.
+Approval of the merger is not required in these states, but the insurance departments of these states could determine to take action to impose conditions on the merger, including possible divestitures of assets of AIG or HSB or their subsidiaries.